jlp-cloud-coding/AWS-CCP-HandsOn/AWS Lambda-SQS-HandsOn/README.md

 - Enter message body: `"This is a test message and it has AWS keyword"`
 - Click **Send message**

-##ADD IAM role creation TODO for author from scratch

 ### 3. Create a Lambda Function (from scratch)
 - Go to Lambda in AWS Console
 - Click **Create function**